Introduction

 How to build a robot when working in pairs

-Most probably, you have not built a robot before.
+Most probably, you haven't built a robot before.
 So not only will you build a robot for the first time, but you will also have to work with another student.
-To make those first steps as smooth and pleasant as possible, we will point out some key things in the process of constructing a robot in pairs.
+To make those first steps as smooth and pleasant as possible, we will point out some key points in the process of constructing a robot in pairs.

 How to construct a robot in pairs

 To be fair, you should take turns every few steps.
-One of you should construct, and the other should pass the necessary parts.
-It is best if you change your roles every 10 to 20 steps.
+One should construct, and the other should pass the necessary parts.
+It will be best if you change your roles every 10 to 20 steps.
 Changing the roles every five steps will be too often while changing them in the middle of the instructions will be too far in time, and the one passing the parts will get bored.

 Tell your teacher which one of you will initially be Building and which one of you will be Passing parts.